Births, deaths and population movement

 2021 3,453 1.79 78,127 1.59 595,948 1.55

-In 2022, there were 3,559 live births in Bolton.
-Bolton’s total fertility rate (1.85) is the second highest in Greater Manchester, meaning maternity and health visiting services are under ongoing demand.
+In 2024, there were 3,649 live births in Bolton.
+Bolton’s total fertility rate (1.80) is the second highest in Greater Manchester and higher than the average for the North West region, meaning maternity and health visiting services are under ongoing demand.
 Over the past 10 years, births in Bolton have remained relatively stable aside from a “mini baby boom” during 2012.

-The chart above illustrates the projected number of births in Bolton between 2019 and 2041.
-This demonstrates the increase in births post-2030 that is predicted to occur as a result of the high number of children born over the last decade becoming young adults and having children themselves.
+The chart above illustrates the already observed and the projected number of births and deaths in Bolton between 2013 and 2047.
+This demonstrates an initial levelling off before an increase in births post-2030; that is predicted to occur as a result of the high number of children born over the last decade becoming young adults and having children themselves.
+Deaths are likely to increase mainly due to an ageing population, reducing the gap between the number of births to deaths up to 2047.

 Get the data